just-richard-tbh/subterra/README.md

 Hello, weary traveller.
-You have stumbled upon the source code of **Subterra**, a modification for the populat voxel sandbox game, Minecraft.
+You have stumbled upon the source code of **Subterra**, a modification for the popular voxel sandbox game, Minecraft.

 **Versions supported**: